 How we handle your homeowners or condominium association in Harrisonburg

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
 Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in the old passes before new passes can be issued.
+Occasionally, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference

-- Before you move a tenant into your rental in Harrisonburg
+- Before you move a tenant into your investment in Harrisonburg

 - Collections and evictions